CS4641-Group52/Heart-Disease-Risk-Project/index.md

   <img src="kmeansPCA_groundTruth.png" width="350">
 </p>

-### K-Means Clustering
+#### K-Means Clustering
 Next, we decided to run the K-means algorithm to try clustering the data.
 We conducted K-means on both the original dataset, and the dataset after going through PCA.
+The most important aspect of running this algorithm was to determine if our data contained clusters useful in classifying attributes or groups of attributes to specific outputs.
 The elbow method was used to determine the number of clusters for the K-means algorithm, which estimates the improvement for the addition of each cluster.
 Below are the graphs for the elbow method.

 <p align="center">
   <img src="kmeans_elbow.png" width="350">